The Hidden Cost of Outdated Charts

 Charts make precise claims tied to specific moments: "Q3 2024 results," "2023 benchmarks," "last year's survey."
 That specificity is what makes charts powerful, and what makes them fragile.
 Clarity becomes a liability the moment the calendar moves on.

 Charts are visual anchors.
 Readers skim text but pause on charts.
 They screenshot them.
 Share them.
 Embed them elsewhere.
-Your outdated chart doesn't stay on your site.
+Your outdated chart does not stay on your site.
 It spreads across the internet, detached from its context, aging without correction while still being cited as current.

 A stale paragraph blends into the page.
 A chart with "2022" in the title signals neglect.